prophetr/poutine_sandbox/README.md

 pre-commit run --hook-stage push yamllint
 ```

-# Working with pre-commit-dbt
+# Working with dbt-gloss
-- pre-commit-dbt is configured as a set of pre-commit hooks, so in most cases no explicit commands are needed.
+- dbt-gloss is configured as a set of pre-commit hooks, so in most cases no explicit commands are needed.
 These hooks will ensure the dbt project is following standard convention.
 This will only list errors and will not fix any errors if found.
-- If you would like to run pre-commit-dbt manually, you can do so with the following command which will run it through pre-commit.
+- If you would like to run dbt-gloss manually, you can do so with the following command which will run it through pre-commit.
 ```
-pre-commit run <pre-commit-dbt hook_id> --all-files --hook-stage push
+pre-commit run <dbt-gloss hook_id> --all-files --hook-stage push
 ```

 # Working with dbt-coverage